ronpang/WIZnet-HK_Ron/TCP/README.md

 Modified:

 * Status register checking to handle different kind of communication stage

+## TCP client ##

+This sample code will continously to connect to a TCP server.
+- TCP server socket needs to be "ON" and the IP address and Port Number needs to input correctly into the program
+- If it cannot connect for a period of time, it will show error message

 ## DHT11 and LED control ##